ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 ### Inference rules for higher inductive types

-Whenever there is an [[identification]] given in an [[introduction rule]] for a [[higher inductive type]], one of the hypothesis in the elimination and computation rules for the higher inductive types is a judgment of a term of the corresponding heterogeneous identification type along the given identification in the introduction rule.
+Whenever there is an [[identification]] given in an [[introduction rule]] for a [[higher inductive type]], one of the hypothesis in the elimination and computation rules for the higher inductive types is a judgment of a term of the corresponding indexed heterogeneous identification type along the given identification in the introduction rule.

 For example, the introduction rules for the [[circle type]] $S^1$ state that one could construct an element $\mathcal{b}:S^1$ and an identification $\mathcal{l}:\mathrm{Id}_{S^1}(\mathcal{b}, \mathcal{b})$.
 The elimination rule for the circle type states that given the hypotheses of